When I Grow Up (To Be a Man): Release

-On August 24, 1964, "When I Grow Up (To Be a Man)" was issued as a single, backed with "She Knows Me Too Well", and later peaked at number 9 in the US and number 27 in the UK.
-It also spent two weeks at number one in Canada's national RPM chart.
+On August 24, 1964, "When I Grow Up (To Be a Man)" was issued as a single, backed with "She Knows Me Too Well", and peaked at number 9 in the US.
+It also spent two weeks at number one in Canada's national RPM chart, their second chart-topper following "I Get Around".

 In the UK, the single was issued on October 23.
 During the band's first British tour in November 1964, they performed this song for their first television appearances in Britain, on Discs a Go Go, The Beat Room, Top Gear, and Ready Steady Go!.
+Ultimately, the single peaked at number 27 in the UK, the group would not return to the Top 10 in the UK until 1966.

+In March 1965, "When I Grow Up (To Be a Man)" was issued on the album The Beach Boys Today!, sequenced as the fourth track on Side 1, appearing alongside its B-side "She Knows Me Too Well", as well as fellow recent Beach Boys singles "Do You Wanna Dance?", "Please Let Me Wonder" and "Dance, Dance, Dance".

+"When I Grow Up (To Be a Man)" has appeared on several greatest hits collections of the Beach Boys music, particularly those focusing on their earlier material, such as Best of the Beach Boys Vol. 2, Spirit of America, and Sounds of Summer: The Very Best of The Beach Boys.
+An a cappella mix of the song was released in 2014 on the compilation album Keep an Eye on Summer – The Beach Boys Sessions 1964.

+The "won't last forever" refrain in "When I Grow Up (To Be A Man)" is reprised on the track "Winds Of Change" from the Beach Boys' 1978 album MIU Album.

+Reception

-Cash Box described it as being in "jumpin' rhythmic manner that has made [the Beach Boys] such big teen favorites."
+Upon its initial release, Cash Box described it as being in "jumpin' rhythmic manner that has made [the Beach Boys] such big teen favorites."